karlosss/genetic-lib/README.md

 ### `WolframPlotRenderer(file)`

-Outputs a code for showing a plot in Wolfram language tp `file`.
+Outputs a code for showing a plot in Wolfram language to `file`.